 Fetal sex determination

-Another use of NIPD is to determine the sex of a fetus in families affected by serious X-linked conditions, such as Duchenne muscular dystrophy, as well as those at risk of congenital adrenal hyperplasia (CAH).
+Another use of NIPD is to determine the sex of a fetus in families affected by serious X-linked conditions, such as Duchenne muscular dystrophy, as well as those with a chance of being affected by congenital adrenal hyperplasia (CAH).
 The cffDNA in the mother’s blood is analysed for the presence of certain genes only found on the Y chromosome.
 The presence or absence of these genes will indicate the sex of the fetus.

-CAH is a recessive inherited disorder of the adrenal gland, and one of the symptoms is increased production of male hormones, which can result in abnormal genital development in females.
+CAH is a recessive inherited condition of the adrenal gland, and one of the symptoms is increased production of male hormones, which can result in atypical genital development in females.
 Drug intervention is possible during fetal development to prevent this outcome, but it is not always required; only one-in-eight babies born to two carrier parents will be an affected female.
-Pursuing this course of treatment during all such pregnancies is therefore not ideal, and risks unnecessary side-effects.
+Pursuing this course of treatment during all such pregnancies is therefore not ideal, and increases the probability of unnecessary side-effects.

-In this case, the benefit of NIPD is its ability to determine the sex of a fetus at risk of CAH, so that treatment can be discontinued if the results prove it to be unnecessary.
+In this case, the benefit of NIPD is its ability to determine the sex of a fetus that could be affected by CAH, so that treatment can be discontinued if the results prove it to be unnecessary.

 NIPD in practice